 Other Nonprofits Offering Free Christmas Assistance

-• St. Vincent de Paul Society: Provides free or low-cost gifts, toys, and hot meals during the holidays.
+• St. Vincent de Paul Society: May provide toys, clothing, food vouchers, and holiday meals depending on the local chapter.

 Churches and Religious Organizations Offering Assistance

-Many churches have programs that offer free gifts, money, and meals during the holidays.
-You don’t always need to be a member to receive help.
+Many churches offer holiday outreach programs that provide free gifts, money, and meals.
+You do not always need to be a member to receive help.
+In 2025, many churches post sign ups on their websites or Facebook pages.

 Retailer Programs for Free Gifts and Gift Cards